The best hotels in San Pedro

 Beachfront photos are San Pedro's biggest booking trap.
 Many hotels on the lagoon side (west-facing) advertise 'ocean views' but face the shallow inner lagoon, not the Caribbean.
 The reef and the best swimming is on the east side.
 Always confirm which side of the island your hotel is on before you pay.
 SunBreeze and Ramon's Village are both legitimately east-facing with Caribbean beach access.

-San Pedro's best neighborhoods
+San Pedro's best hotel regions

 San Pedro runs north to south along Ambergris Caye, and where you stay changes everything.
 Prioritize Central Beachfront or North Ambergris if you want easy beach access and walkable dining.
 South Town is fine for budget stays but you'll be paying for golf cart rides constantly.